gerardroche/sublime-color-scheme-unit/README.md

 ### Debug messages

 Debug messages are output to the Console (not the tests results output panel).
-To open the console `Menu > View > Console` or click the icon in the bottom right of the status bar which will display a menu with panels to choose from.
+Open the console: `Menu > View > Console` or click the icon in the bottom right of the status bar.

 Debug messages are disabled by default.
 To enable the debug messages set an environment variable to a **non-blank** value.

 ```
 SUBLIME_COLOR_SCHEME_UNIT_DEBUG=y